darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

  - The _reconstruct_ tab offers some tools to handle blown highlights in the image.

  - The _look_ tab contains the artistic intent of the mapping that is applied to the input parameters (defined in the scene tab).
-Notably, this part of the module applies an S-shaped parametric curve to enhance the mid-tones contrast and remap the grey value to the middle grey of the display.
+Notably, this part of the module applies an S-shaped parametric curve to enhance the contrast of the mid-tones and remap the grey value to the middle grey of the display.
 This is similar to what the [_base curve_](./base-curve.md) and [_tone curve_](./tone-curve.md) modules do.
 As a general guideline, you want to increase the latitude as much as possible without clipping the extremes of the curve.

  - The _display_ tab defines the output settings required to map the transformed image to the display.
 In typical use cases, the parameters in this tab will rarely require adjustment.

- - The _options_ tab includes some advanced and optional settings and parameters.
+ - The _options_ tab includes some optional advanced settings and parameters.

  - _filmic rgb_ tends tends to compress local contrast, so after you have set up _filmic rgb_ you may want to compensate for this using the [_local contrast_](local-contrast.md) module.
 You may also want to increase the saturation in the [_color balance_](color-balance.md) module, and maybe further adjusts the tones using [_tone equalizer_](tone-equalizer.md).